-3.1.5 DNAPL RECOVERY AND MONITORING WELL INSTALLATIONS
+3.1.6 DNAPL RECOVERY AND MONITORING WELL INSTALLATIONS

-Part of Phase I will include the installation of up to four DNAPL recovery wells in the former South Lagoon area approximately 2 months after the charactization borings are completed.
-Initially, two DNAPL recovery well locations will be selected for the Surficial Aquifer and two for the Upper Hawthorn.
+Part of Phase I will include the installation of up to four DNAPL recovery wells in the former South Lagoon area approximately 2 months after the characterization borings are completed.
+Initially, two DNAPL recovery well locations will be selected for the Surficial Aquifer and two for the UH.
 However, the final number and location of DNAPL recovery wells will be determined based on the results of DNAPL characterization.
 In addition, the need for the installation of additional DNAPL recovery wells will be evaluated after 12 months of performance monitoring.
 The primary objective of the new/existing DNAPL recovery wells is to provide baseline and post-injection DNAPL recovery data as a metric for DNAPL mobility reduction assessment.
 The wells will also help reduce easily recoverable DNAPL mass prior to the ISGS treatment.
 DNAPL recovery well installation details and procedures are described in Appendix A of this workplan.

-DNAPL will be removed from the recovery wells on a bi-weekly basis using the DNAPL recovery procedures detailed in the Comprehensive Groundwater Management and Sampling Analysis Plan (CGMSAP) (FTS and GeoTrans, 2010).
+DNAPL will be removed from the recovery wells on a bi-weekly basis using the DNAPL recovery procedures detailed in the Comprehensive Groundwater Management and Sampling Analysis Plan (CGMSAP) (FTS and GeoTrans, 2014).
 All pre- and post-removal depths to water and DNAPL will be recorded.
 In addition, total volumes of DNAPL and water removed from the wells will be monitored over the duration of this project.
 Similar to the two existing DNAPL recovery wells, it is anticipated that DNAPL will be removed via a peristaltic pump to minimize disturbance of the DNAPL/water column.
 If the depth to water/DNAPL in the new recovery wells is too great for the use of a peristaltic pump, disposable bailers will be used to remove DNAPL from the wells.
 DNAPL recovery activities will commence immediately after well completion and will continue through the project performance assessment phase.
-In the event that some of these wells do not contain recoverable DNAPL, the wells may be used to monitor dissolved-phase concentrations pre- and post-ISGS demonstration project implementation.
+In the event that some of these wells do not contain recoverable DNAPL, the wells may be used to monitor dissolved-phase concentrations pre- and post-ISGS project implementation.

 Zone-of-discharge (ZOD) wells are required by the Florida Department of Environmental Protection (FDEP) Permit Variance for the use of the in-situ chemical oxidation using RemOx® EC.
 The permit specifies a ZOD to be within 150 feet of the ISGS reagent injection point.
 Existing Surficial Aquifer monitoring well M-32B is located downgradient and within the 150-ft ZOD distance from the injection zone.
-There are no existing Upper Hawthorn monitoring wells located within the 150 foot ZOD.
-Therefore, an Upper Hawthorn well will need to be installed to meet this Variance requirement.
-The preliminary Upper Hawthorn ZOD monitoring well location for HG-ZOD1 is shown in Figure 7, along with the location of Surficial Aquifer monitoring well M-32B.
+There are no existing UH monitoring wells located within the 150 foot ZOD.
+Therefore, a well screened over a depth interval based on the predominant depths of DNAPL impacts in the UH will need to be installed to meet this Variance requirement.
+The preliminary UH ZOD monitoring well location for HG-ZOD1 is shown in Figure 7, along with the location of Surficial Aquifer monitoring well M-32B.
 The details and procedures to be used during well installation are provided in Appendix B.